galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scater-qc/tutorial.md

 - **Batch effect**: Large scRNA-seq projects usually need to generate data across multiple batches due to logistical constraints.
 However, the processing of different batches is often subject to variation, e.g., changes in operator, differences in reagent quality and concentration, the sequencing machine used, etc. This results in systematic differences in the observed expression in cells from different batches, which we refer to as “batch effects”.
 Batch effects are problematic as they can be major drivers of variation in the data, masking the relevant biological differences and complicating interpretation of the results.

-We will use *scater* ({% cite 10.1093/bioinformatics/btw777 %}) to visualise scRNA-seq data, obtaining information about the factors mentioned above, filter out low-quality cells and confirm that your filtering has worked.
-You'll then look at confounding factors such as batch effect to see if the data is biased to any technical artifacts.
+We will use *scater* ({% cite 10.1093/bioinformatics/btw777 %}) to visualise scRNA-seq data, obtaining information about the factors mentioned above, filter out low-quality cells and confirm that filtering has worked.
+We'll then look at confounding factors such as batch effect to see if the data is biased to any technical artifacts.

 > ### Agenda